MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/creator-kit-explained.md

 :::image type="content" source="media/custom-page-studio.png" alt-text="Custom page template.":::

-Follow the preceding steps to [make a copy of the canvas template app](#canvas-app-template), except this time you'll select the **Save As** option in the upper-right corner:<!--note from editor: Edit okay?-->
+Follow the preceding steps to [make a copy of the canvas template app](#canvas-app-template), except this time you'll select the **Save As** option in the upper-right corner:

 1. In the upper-right corner, expand the menu next to the **Save** icon, and then select **Save as**.